ncannasse/hxslides/README.md

-hxslides
+Haxe Slides
 ========

-HTML5 Slideshow for Haxe Presentations
+HTML5 Slideshow for Haxe Presentations.

+Look at `www/template.html` for an example.